 Because of their close friendship, it is Mike who usually accompanies Danny whenever they go out in search of prospective vehicles.
 In some instances, the former even finds himself serving as collateral before a final deal is struck.

 The Counting cars reality star Kevin Mack from Counting Cars is a native of Las Vegas, Nevada.
 While his exact date of birth remains undisclosed, we estimate Kevin to be in his late-50s.
 This is because of his decade long friendship with Danny Koker, who is around the same age.

 Kevin Mack and Danny Koker’s chance meeting.

-The two met over two decades ago, 26 years to be precise.
+The two met more than two decades ago, 30 years to be precise.
 They were part of a renowned motorcycle gang that traversed the open roads, riding from Arizona to Southern California.
 Of course, with such long distances came the need to maintain their motorcycles.
 It was not easy meeting this need as there was a limited number of garages at the time.